dbabits/pxs_coding_challenge/README.md

 best_combo=(('Paperback Book', 700), ('Headphones', 1400))
 ```
 Pick 2/3 gifts:
-- *Unofficial*, experimental sql/bash implementation that tries two different approaches: I believe one achieves O(n log n) and the other is O(n^2) that trades time for space.
+- *Unofficial*, experimental sql/bash implementation that tries two different approaches: I believe one achieves O(n log n) and the other is O(n^2) that trades time for space.**Note** that Python implementation is better and is the one that should be considered.
 ```sh
 $ ./find_pair.sh -f ./prices.txt -t 2500 # -h for more details